benharmonics/GeneralPhysics/README.md

 <code>import Pluto</code><br>
 <code>Pluto.run()</code>

 Pluto should open automatically in your default browser.
+Then, you can actually just paste the URL for any one of these .jl files right into the file entry box.